strongloop/loopback/README.md

 Extend a vanilla Asteroid model using the built in User model.

+    // create a data source
+    var memory = asteroid.memory();

     // define a User model
     var User = asteroid.User.extend('user');

     // attach to the memory connector
     User.attachTo(memory);

+    // also attach the session model to a data source User.session.attachTo(memory);

     // expose over the app's api
     app.model(User);

+**Note:** By default the `asteroid.User` model uses the `asteroid.Session` model to persist sessions.
+You can change this by setting the `session` property.

+**Note:** You must attach both the `User` and `User.session` model's to a data source!

+    // define a custom session model
+    var MySession = asteroid.Session.extend('my-session');

+    // define a custom User model
+    var User = asteroid.User.extend('user');

+    // use the custom session model
+    User.session = MySession;

+    // attaching to

 #### User Creation